 Must declare $10,000 USD or more in cash

 See the Department of State’s Fact Sheet on Nicaragua for information on U.S. - Nicaragua relations.

 Entry, Exit & Visa Requirements

-Information on dual nationality can be found on our website.
-Please see our Office of Children’s Issues web pages on intercountry adoption and international parental child abduction.
-For further information about U.S. Customs regulations, please read our Customs Information page.
+Other: Information about dual nationality or the prevention of international parental child abduction can be found on our website.
+For further information about customs regulations, please read our Customs Information page.

 Safety and Security

 Civil Unrest: Political, economic, and social demonstrations occur frequently throughout the country.
 Typically, protests in Managua happen at major intersections or traffic circles (rotundas).
 Outside of the capital, they often take the form of road and highway blockages.
 Activities observed during past protests include:

 - use of tear gas and rubber bullets

 Because even demonstrations intended to be peaceful can escalate into violence, we advise you to avoid crowds and blockades during such occurrences, to monitor local media reports, and to exercise caution when near any large gathering.

 Certain holidays and celebrations draw large crowds and can lead to road closures and disruption of public transportation.
 Be aware of those days and plan accordingly.
 Events for these celebrations are often announced only days in advance, making it difficult to plan ahead.
 A partial list of such holidays/celebrations includes: